-Breast Implant Rupture – What are the signs?
+Breast Implant Rupture – What to Do If It Happens to You

-Although every woman is different, there are general symptoms that you need to look out for if you think your breast implant/s arent feeling “quite right”.
+Although every woman is different, there are general symptoms that you need to look out for if you think your breast implants arent feeling “quite right” or you have a breast implants rupture.
 The most common signs of breast implant problems are a;

 - Reduction in breast size

 - Pain or tenderness